 “If that first sight was strange, it was nothing compared to what we experienced next on Ellis Island.”

 [Helen’s story continues next week.
-To read more about the immigrants and Ellis Island staff in the 1890s, I invite you to read my historical novel, Guardians of the Gate and its sequel, Defenders of Freedom.
+You can learn more about immigrants to Ellis Island and romance and corruption among its employees in the 1890s and early 20th century in my historical novel, Guardians of the Gate and its sequel, Defenders of Freedom.
+Both are based on real people and actual events.]